rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 #### Branch-site model: Null model
-Now we can run the alternative model for the branch-site test of positive selection.
+Now we can run the null model for the branch-site test of positive selection.

-Input variables are the same, but the output file name needs to be changed, and we need to change to fixed omega.
-So we force omega to be 1 in the class that we previously allowed omega to be above 1, all other model paramenters are the same.
+Input variables are the same, but the output file name needs to be changed, and we need to change the parameters to fixed omega.
+So we force omega to be 1 in the class where we previously allowed omega to be above 1, all other model parameters are the same.

 ```bash